MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/HeaderBar.md

 GtkHeaderBar can add typical window frame controls, such as minimize, maximize and close buttons, or the window icon.

-For these reasons, GtkHeaderBar is the natural choice for use as the custom titlebar widget of a **Gnome::Gtk3::Window** (see `gtk-window-set-titlebar()`), as it gives features typical of titlebars while allowing the addition of child widgets.
+For these reasons, GtkHeaderBar is the natural choice for use as the custom titlebar widget of a **Gnome::Gtk3::Window** (see `Gnome::Gtk3::Window.set-titlebar()`), as it gives features typical of titlebars while allowing the addition of child widgets.

 See Also
 --------